 The Dean of Students will prepare a written decision based solely on the evidence presented at the meeting.
 The decision will include a summary of the evidence and the reasons for the decision.
 The decision of the Dean of Students is final.

-If the Student Records Manager or the Dean of Students decides that the challenged information is inaccurate, misleading or in violation of the student’s right of privacy, the record will be amended and the student will be notified in writing that the record has been amended.
+If the Registrar or the Dean of Students decides that the challenged information is inaccurate, misleading or in violation of the student’s right of privacy, the record will be amended and the student will be notified in writing that the record has been amended.

-If the Student Records Manager or the Dean of Students decides that the challenged information is not inaccurate, misleading or in violation of the student’s right of privacy, the student will be notified that they have the right to place in the record a statement commenting on the challenged information and/ or a statement setting forth reasons for disagreeing with the decision.
+If the Registrar or the Dean of Students decides that the challenged information is not inaccurate, misleading or in violation of the student’s right of privacy, the student will be notified that they have the right to place in the record a statement commenting on the challenged information and/ or a statement setting forth reasons for disagreeing with the decision.